chili-chips-ba/openCologne/7.SerDes/4.liteiclink/README.md

 The most important ones are:

 * `make build-board` which runs the build process using Vivado(later openXC7 will be used instead).
-The command has parameters `FREQ` and `OPTIONS` which can be overloaded, but running it without any parameters is going to include `--with-etherbone` and `--with-uberclock` with a frequency of `65MHz`.
+The command has parameters `FREQ` and `OPTIONS` which can be overloaded.

 * `make build-sw` which compiles the bare-metal C application.
 The imporant note to add is to run the command after the build finishes because the compiler depends of the generated files in the `3.build/build` folder.